harvardinformatics/micro-course/intro_to_bioinformatics/fall2019/session1.md

 Option 2: using samtools

-We can also use samtools, which is faster for just one region but inefficient for many sequences.
+We can also use a different program called samtools, which is faster for just one region but inefficient for many sequences.

 ```
 samtools faidx data/dmel-all-chromosome-r6.20.fasta X > dmel-X.samtools.fa